Table of Contents

 However, once you know where to look, you’ll find it easy to not only change the fonts, but many other settings as well.

 Let’s get started.

-How to change the default font in Scrivener for Mac
+How to change the default font in Scrivener Version 3 for Mac and Windows

 We’ll look at two methods to change the default font in Scrivener.
 The first method is to change your preferences so that any new documents you create in Scrivener will have the font, line spacing, etc. that you prefer.

-In Scrivener for Macs, go to the menu bar and:
+- In Scrivener for Macs, go to the menu bar and select Scrivener > Preferences.

 - Select the Editing tab.
 The Editing tab contains three pages of settings that can be changed by choosing either Options, Formatting, or Revisions from the secondary row of tabs.

 - Select Formatting.
 The Formatting tab allow you to set most things that pertain to the primary editing window, including the font, font size, line spacing, alignment, and more.

 The Formatting tab interface will have a familiar look with toolbar icons that are similar to those in MS Word, Apple Pages, LibreOffice, and most other word processing apps.
 To change the font, select the Aa icon on the left end of the toolbar.
 That opens a floating box from which you can choose the font you want as well as size and typeface (regular, italic, bold, or bold italic).